When food banks need bread, 900 home bakers answer the call

 Since 2020, the organization headed by Katherine Kehrli, the former dean of a culinary school, has donated more than 200,000 loaves of fresh bread and some 220,000 energy cookies to food banks.
 They come from a network of nearly 900 bakers in four states — Washington, Oregon, California and Idaho — and represent one of the largest such efforts in the country.

-Now, amid cuts in federal funding for food aid to the poor and rising grocery prices, demand for the group's donations of nutritious baked goods is greater than ever, Kehrli said.
+Now, amid rising grocery prices and federal cuts to food aid for low-income people, demand for the group's donations of nutritious baked goods is greater than ever, Kehrli said.

 “Most of our food banks do not get any kind of whole-grain sandwich bread donation,” she said.
 “When we ask what we could do better, they just say, ‘Bring us more.’”